-ACP recommends metformin to treat type 2 diabetes based on CE analysis of oral medicationsFebruary 6th, 2012 in Diabetes /
+ACP recommends metformin to treat type 2 diabetes based on CE analysis of oral medicationsFebruary 6, 2012 in Medicine & Health / Diabetes

 The American College of Physicians (ACP) recommends that clinicians add metformin as the initial drug treatment for most patients with type 2 diabetes when lifestyle modifications such as diet, exercise, and weight loss have failed to adequately improve high blood sugar.